 I have been racing mountain bikes for almost a decade, but have always loved the 2-4 hour cross country single track style races.
 The LumberJack 100 was my first Ultra distance attempt.
 I have done plenty of 100 mile rides on the road but 100 miles in the woods with over 8,000 ft of ascent is much different.
 Committing to this race in the winter seemed like a good idea to spark some training and have a WHY in the cold months.
 I like putting a racing date on the calendar and then putting in the work to get there.
 Start with the finish line in mind.

-I have used coaching in the past and knew trying something like this would be a good reason to get outside help and a game plan.
+I have used coaching in the past and knew trying something like this would be a good reason to get outside help and formulate a game plan.
 Matt Acker (Michigan local ultra ultra ultra pro) seemed like a good person to ask!
-If you don’t know Matt he is known for winning or finishing in the top of all the “your crazy” distance races.
+If you don’t know Matt, he is known for winning or finishing at the top of all the “you’re crazy” distance races.
 I was probably one of the least experienced cyclists he has coached but he took me on as a client.
-In the getting started winter training, I started with high hopes of being able to follow the training plan.
+Getting started with winter training, I had high hopes of being able to follow the training plan.
 I have been able to follow other plans when the goal result was a much shorter race.
-Most Michigan cyclist knows, if you don’t plan to start from zero, you need many hours on the indoor trainer.
+Most Michigan cyclists know, if you don’t plan to start from zero, you need many hours on the indoor trainer.
 I hate the indoor trainer!
-Zwift has at least changed the brutal experience of sitting on your bike staring at a monitor.
+Zwift has at least changed the brutally boring experience of sitting on your bike staring at a monitor.
 I would say I started my winter training on track with Zwift, riding indoors, and some fat bike riding in the snow.
 Winter started to end and spring was starting, well sort of.
 We had the longest coldest, wettest, later winter-early spring I can remember.
 Yes, the excuses are starting, LOL!

 When the weather broke I was able to get out with buddies and do some training rides with them.
 This really helped.
 I have learned over the years that I enjoy the camaraderie of meeting up with others to push through training.
-It’s much harder to NOT fit in a ride with others are expecting you.
-It is also hard to call it a day early on the trail when your buddies instead are saying “let’s do one extra lap even though we are tired” I don’t take our team for granted!
+It’s much harder to NOT fit in a ride when others are expecting you.
+It is also hard to “call it a day” early on the trail when your buddies instead are saying, “Let’s do one extra lap even though we are tired!”
+I don’t take our team for granted!
 Great group of guys and girls who truly want to see each other push their limits and goals.

 With many up and down moments in the training, we were getting closer to the actual race.
 A group of us decided to meet up in Manistee Big M, location of the race, to get a couple of laps of the course.
 It is a 3 lap format.
-Approx 33 miles laps.
-Each lap approx 3,000 ft of elevation gain.
-I took my hardtail (front suspension only) bike which was my plan all along to race on race day.
+Approx. 33 miles laps.
+Each lap has approx. 3,000 ft of elevation gain.
+I took my hardtail (front suspension only) bike which was my plan to use on race day.
 The course is long and full of hills, but not to many rocks and roots.
-My thought was to take my best climbing (lightest) bike.
-I wasn’t even done with lap one of the practice ride and I was starting to have MAJOR doubts of what I signed up for.
+My thought was to take my best climbing (and lightest) bike.
+I wasn’t even done with lap one of the practice ride, and I was starting to have MAJOR doubts of what I signed up for.
 Like any ride or race, I had some good and dark moments.
-This was more dark moments that good though, LOL.
+This was more dark moments than good though, LOL.
 My buddies seemed to be not struggling like I was, and many of my “I will make up that training ride later” moments were smacking me in the face.
 I tried finding my way off the course and back to the parking lot.
 The guys could tell back in the parking lot I was mentally struggling.
 I told my wife I am selling my entry later that day.
 I am not ready, and its only weeks away.
-My training was supposed to be up in the 12 hrs range per week near the end, and I was lucky if I fit in 6-8 on my good weeks.
+My training was supposed to be up in the 12 hrs. per week range near the end, and I was lucky if I fit in 6-8 on my good weeks.
 That ride at Big M with buddies was a WAKE-UP call.

 (Notice already dressed back at the car, they just got back)

-After my hardtail ride on the Big M practice, a buddy Chip said: “use your full-suspension bike, you will thank me later”.
-We only a couple weeks to go I started getting my beefy full-suspension ready for a long day on the trail.
+After my hardtail ride on the Big M practice, my buddy, Chip, said: “use your full-suspension bike, you will thank me later”.
+With only a couple weeks to go I started getting my beefy full-suspension ready for a long day on the trail.
 This meant shedding heavy parts and getting it lean!
 I know, fewer nachos and craft beer would have been a less expensive way to get ready but I wasn’t going to let myself use a heavy bike as an excuse.

 (full suspension dialed in only weeks before the race)

-Rained a lot that week.
-Rained heavy the night before, rained the whole time heading to the parking lot.
+It rained a lot that week.
+Heavy rains the night before and rain the whole time heading to the parking lot.
 You’re already scared/anxious/nervous and now you’re having to start in the rain.
-Buddies not racing but there to support saying (man, glad I am not racing today) Thanks Steve!
+Buddies not racing but there to support saying, “Man, glad I am not racing today!”
+Thanks Steve!
 That was the longest 5 minutes in the start shoot I have ever had.
-As always, soon as the wheels starting turning though, all is fine!
-Much different then all other mountain bike races I do, we started together in this large group and we were chatting back and forth with guys your racing with.
+As always, as soon as the wheels start turning, all is fine!
+Much different than all other mountain bike races I do, we started together in this large group and were chatting back and forth with guys you’re racing with.
 This also helped you block out the rain and full day of riding you were starting.

-For those who have done an ultra race know, it takes a ton of prep with nutrition and guesswork on what will sound good to eat when you don’t want to eat.
-I packed for a small army hoping to not bonk, not cramp, not puke, and all the other things that can wrong from not fueling the body.
-I have to take a minute and brag up my REMAX team who pit crewed for me and other team members that day!
-I am sure you can do these races without 10 plus folks helping, cheering, getting you your food, but glad I didn’t have to.
-I don’t remember what any of you said or I said back, each time I saw you was a foggy blur, LOL.
+Those who have done an ultra race know it takes a ton of prep with nutrition and guesswork on what will sound good to eat when you don’t want to eat.
+I packed for a small army hoping to not “bonk,” cramp, puke, and all the other things that can wrong from not fueling the body.
+I have to take a minute and brag up my RE/MAX team who pit crewed for me and other team members that day!
+I am sure you can do these races without 10 plus folks helping, cheering, or getting you your food, but glad I didn’t have to!
+I don’t remember what any of you said, or I said back.
+Each time I saw you was a foggy blur, LOL.

 You see your pit crew 3 times if you’re lucky, which includes the finish!
 The first time you see them after 33 miles, you’re not too broken, and you still have your wits about you.
 They grabbed my bike like a Nascar pit stop, lubed the chain, handed me bottles I mentioned I wanted, and food.
-I have helped pit for this race in years past and it’s kinda funny to see if from both sides.
+I have helped pit for this race in years past, and it’s kind of funny to see if from both sides.
 From the pit crew members side it is intense, 180 bpm heart rate, moving fast to get the rider everything they need.
 From the racers perspective, 120 bpm heart rate, chill.
 I guess not if you’re leading the race, but I wasn’t leading the race.
-No matter, it’s a great feeling every one of the pit members truly care about what you need and want.
+No matter!
+It’s a great feeling when every one of the pit members truly care about what you need and want.

 End of lap 2.
 I pulled in to the pits, cheers, excitement, Nascar bike treatment.
 All of this could not turn my frown upside down.
 The course had beaten me, I was in a blank stare of blurred shock.
 Those who knew me well could tell I found my max effort, or least what seemed to be.
-“Mark I have never seen you so quiet” A fellow team member in the race was standing there.
+“Mark, I have never seen you so quiet.”
+A fellow team member in the race was standing there.
 Tim Urbanski must have got there right before me.
-We looked at each other with blank stares as to say, “heck no, no way” A couple of minutes of me just staring went by and I looked at Tim and said “Let’s finish this thing, lets ride together, no matter if it takes forever and we walk all the hills.”
+We looked at each other with blank stares as to say, “heck no, no way” A couple of minutes of me just staring went by and I looked at Tim and said “Let’s finish this thing, let’s ride together.
+No matter if it takes forever, and we walk all the hills.”
 I didn’t say it loud but those standing in the pits must have heard me because it was instant cheering!
 Still gives me goosebumps the encouragement we received!
-I literary think I ate 2,000 calories in the next 30 seconds knowing I was about to head out for LONG lap!
+I think I ate 2,000 calories in the next 30 seconds knowing I was about to head out for LONG lap!
 Cheers from friends down pit row were awesome as a send-off!

-Its been weeks since the race and still don’t have the bug to enter anything with the Ultra associated.
-LOL I learned a ton about myself!
+It’s been weeks since the race, and I still don’t have the bug to enter anything with the word “Ultra” in it!
+LOL!
+I learned a ton about myself!
 I am sure I will have to relearn a bunch of it, but you are way more capable then you think.
-Small positive efforts repeated over time and have a HUGE result.
+Small positive efforts repeated over time have a HUGE result!
 Friends and support can help you overcome anything.